United We Care | A Super App for Mental Wellness

 Boundaries in parenting can help in providing structure and a sense of security for children.
 When parents set appropriate boundaries their children develop self-discipline and responsibility [5].
 This is not always easy and children definitely resist.
 But it is important that parents stay firm in the necessary boundaries.
 For instance, a boundary such as a fixed bed-time might initially be a crisis from the child’s perspective and the child will protests, but eventually, it will help in creating sleep hygiene and routine for the child.

 Again, the word of caution again becomes do not take this to the extreme.
 When parents become too strict in their boundaries they can lose out on the nurturance and become authoritarian.
 In such situations, while boundaries are clear and well-established, there is little negotiation and flexibility.
 Children growing up in this environment also face considerable developmental issues.
-For instance, they may develop into adults with poor social skills, low self-esteem, a higher likelihood of mental health issues, and a higher likelihood of rebellious behavior [5] [7].
+For instance, they may develop into adults with poor social skills, low self-esteem, a higher likelihood of mental health issues, and a higher likelihood of rebellious behaviour [5] [7].

-Striking a Balance Between Love and Boundaries when Nurturing Parenting
+Striking A Balance Between Love and Boundaries When Nurturing Parenting

 More information – How do parenting style affect children.